-Christine began her career at the Cornell Tree Ring Lab, where she was first an undergraduate researcher and then returned after graduating to train the next cohort of researchers in dendrochronology.
-She has since taught K-12 English as a Second Language (ESL) and Science in the Republic of Cape Verde, New York City, and Washington, D.C.
-After earning a Masters degree in International Education, Christine settled in Colorado where she now conducts program evaluation and science educational research with the CIRES E&O team.
+Christine began her career in STEM education in the Cornell Tree Ring Lab, where she was first an undergraduate researcher and then returned after graduating to train the next cohort of researchers in dendrochronology.
+She has since taught English as a Second Language (ESL) and Science in Grades 6-12 in the Republic of Cape Verde, New York City, and Washington, D.C.
+After earning a Masters degree in International Education, Christine settled in Colorado in 2012 where she now works primarily in program evaluation and educational research with the CIRES E&O team.

 - M.A., International Education, New York University, New York, NY, 2009

 - M.A., Teaching E.S.O.L., Peace Corps Fellow, Teachers College, New York, NY, 2006

 - B.A., History of Art; Independent Study in Dendrochronology, Cornell University, Ithaca, NY, 1999